Flight-Free-UK/flight_free_uk_website/source/posts_travel/fort-william-to-nimes.html.markdown

 title: Fort William to Nimes
 date: 2025-07-16T08:40:08.536Z
 cover_image: /images/uploads/nimes-canva.jpg
-summary: Choosing a seat on the Sleeper and using slow, local trains keeps the cost down on this epic trip from the Scottish Highlands to the south of France.
+summary: Choosing a seat on the Sleeper and using an early Eurostar keeps the cost down on this epic trip from the Scottish Highlands to the south of France.
 author: FlightFree UK